-- Consistent Grains – Maple wood is preferred by many as it has a consistent grain and contains fewer imperfections than many other kinds of wood.
+- Consistent Grains – Many people prefer Maple wood as it has a consistent grain and contains fewer imperfections than many other kinds of wood.

-- Light Colored Wood– Maple is a light-colored wood, so it can be a preferred wood for certain stains and finishes.
+- Light-Colored Wood– Maple is a light-colored wood, so it can be preferred for certain stains and finishes.

 - Shorter Growing Time For Maple Trees – Maple trees have a shorter growing season than many other hardwoods like oak, walnut, and cherry, slower-growing woods.
 The shorter growing time adds to the eco-friendly nature of Maple wood.